linode/linode-cli/docs/general/guides/03-usage.rst

 In some situations, like when the CLI is out of date, it will generate a warning in addition to its normal output.
-If these warnings can interfere with your scripts or you otherwise want them disabled, simply add the :code:`--suppress-warnings` flag to prevent them from being emitted.
+If these warnings can interfere with your scripts or you otherwise want them disabled, simply add the ``--suppress-warnings`` flag to prevent them from being emitted.

 ## Suppressing Retries